 Comparison of electrostatic and gravitational forces in an atom

-Equilibrium of static charges and its physical meaning(for example, three charges)
+Equilibrium of static charges and its physical meaning(on the example of three charges)

-The basic law of electrostatics is the law of interaction of two stationary point charged bodies.
+The basic law of electrostatics is the law of interaction of two motionless point charged bodies.

-In nature, point charged bodies do not exist, but if the distance between bodies is many times greater than their dimensions, then neither the shape nor the dimensions of the charged bodies significantly affect the interactions between them.
-In the current case, these bodies can be considered as point ones.
+In nature, point charged bodies do not exist, but if the distance between the bodies is many times greater than their size, then neither the shape nor the size of the charged bodies significantly affect the interactions between them.
+In the current case, these bodies can be considered as point bodies.

-The force of interaction of charged bodies depends on the properties of the medium between them.
-Experience shows that air has very little effect on the strength of this interaction and it turns out to be almost the same as in a vacuum.
+The strength of the interaction of charged bodies depends on the properties of the medium between them.
+Experience shows that air has very little effect on the strength of this interaction, and it turns out to be almost the same as in vacuum.

 The first results on measuring the force of interaction of charges were obtained in 1785 by the French scientist Charles Augustin Coulomb